TaikiSan21/PAMpal/docs/PAMpalSettings.md

 If you do not specify, you will be asked to choose. `addFunction` will also ask the user to set the value for any parameters that are arguments to the function you provide, except for parameters named "data" or "calibration".
-In the following example, the user would be ask to set a value for "a" and would be told that the default for "a" is 1.
+In the following example, the user would be ask to set a value for "add" and would be told that the default for "add" is 1.
+You can also provide values for the function arguments in the `addFunction()` call.

 ```r
 meanAdd <- function(data, add=1) {